 This is Part 1 of Shangri La’s excursions along the waterways of Burgundy in France.read more

-What to do in Riebeek Kasteel This trip was a “gelukkie” or – a little bit of luck – in English.
+What to do in Riebeek Kasteel This trip was a "gelukkie" or - a little bit of luck - in English.
 Some friends were going away and they offered us the use of their home in Riebeek Kasteel.
-I suspect the main reason was to give their much-loved...read more
+I suspect the main reason was to give their much-loved pets a bit of company....read more

 YHA Welsh Bicknor The background to our fortnight in Gloucester was that we were booked to do a raw food (which is a NOT cooking) course there.
 My husband had seen Deborah Durrant at the 2013 London Vegfest and signed us up to do her hands-on Feast program.
 The course...read more

 My decision to start a travel blog in 2010 has landed us a few perks.
 The most recent, was an invite Our bus by SANParks to stay at the brand new chalets at Agulhas National Park which is the southern-most tip of Africa.
 The meeting point of the Indian and Atlantic...read more

 Boating in Holland - Zwartsluis, Hardewijk and Naarden For my advice and tips on planning a boating holiday - click on this link.
 Our first year on our boat was all about getting to know her.
 Make her our home.
 Our second year, we First day was rain and more rain...read more